bynect/mongo-vapi/README.md

 * Deprecated or next-to-deprecation features _won't be binded_.

+* The tags/releases/versions of this repository are not related to `libmongoc` versions.

 * If you need only the VAPI file, you can download it from the [releases allegates](https://github.com/bynect/mongo-vapi/releases).
 Generating by yourself is probably better though.

 * Test and samples require a running instance of mongodb (`mongod`).